remindmodel/remind/tutorials/02_RunningREMIND.md

 Follow the instructions [in the PIK-internal Wiki](https://gitlab.pik-potsdam.de/rse/rsewiki/-/wikis/Cluster-Access) on how to access the HPC.

-## HPC terminal configuration: Adjust `.profile` & `.bashrc`
+## HPC terminal configuration: Adjust `.profile` and `.bashrc`

 In order to ready your HPC session for REMIND operation, you'll need to have a properly configured `.profile` file in your HPC home folder.
-Log into the cluster, then type
+Log into the HPC, then type

 ```bash
 nano ~/.profile